Back to all blogs

 Why Detailed Testing Matters

-• Free T3: The active hormone that actually drives your metabolism.
+• TSH, Free T4, and Free T3: The active hormones driving your metabolism.

 Choosing the Right Tier for Your Journey